Solunium/Epic-Seven-E7-Secret-Shop-Refresh/README.md

 ```
 pip install -r requirements.txt
 ```
-**Step 5.** Open E7SecretShopRefresh.py or main.ipynb, go to the main function or app config class to make edit
+**Step 5.** Open and run E7SecretShopRefresh.py or main.ipynb, go to the main function or app config class to make edit

 **Step 6.** (Optional) use pyinstaller to create an executable